 The video titled Polymer Clay Tutorial – How to Make a Blended Sheet – Lesson #1 by Yonat Descalu introduces the classical Skinner Blend.
 Notice that Yonat blocks off part of the opening of the pasta machine with a block of clay to make a narrow blend.

 Most of the time I use the entire width of the pasta machine for my blends.
 I also use quite a bit of clay.
-Try making a blended sheet the full width of your pasta machine and about 5 inches (12.7 cm) long at a medium setting of your pasta machine.
+Try making a blended sheet the full width of your pasta machine and about 5 inches (12.7 cm) long on the second-thickest setting of your pasta machine.
 Keep the sides of the sheet as even as possible.
 If you have a Dream Machine, make your blend 7 inches wide by 5 inches long.

 This video, Polymer Clay Tutorial – How to Make a Blended Log – Lesson #2 by Yonat Descalu, shows how to fold, narrow and elongate the sheet and then roll it into a shaded log that is lighter towards the center.
 Many of my canes start with a log like this.